 If you can’t meet your most basic needs, you likely need help.
 Reaching out for support as you navigate the ins and outs of reassimilation into social life can significantly reduce your anxiety level and ensure you never miss a step.

-There are a ton of questions remaining around the long-term effects of COVID on physical and mental health.
-The answers will come with time, and research and clinicians and therapists will find the best course of treatment.
+There are a ton of questions remaining about the long-term effects of COVID on physical and mental health.
+The answers will come with time, and research, and clinicians and therapists will find the best course of treatment.

 In the meantime, there are many ways therapy can help you adjust without all the fear.
 Rather than be set on finding a label that fits your symptoms or feelings, accept that you are anxious and know that so are thousands of other people.
 Don’t rush yourself.
 Remember, slow and steady wins the race.